cbcrg/tcoffee/docs/tcoffee_quickstart.rst

-2-Write your sequences in a file and run: same file (Swiss-prot, Fasta or Pir) and type:
+2) Write your sequences in a file and run T-Coffee using this file (Swiss-prot, Fasta or Pir) with:

 ::